hyperledger/besu-docs/docs/HowTo/Monitor/Splunk-Enterprise.md

 Splunk will help you aggregate multiple node logs in one place and run complex queries without the need to connect to the machine running the Besu node to read the standard output.

-There are 3 ways to run Splunk and Besu:
+This doc presents 3 ways to run Splunk and Besu:

 - [_Splunk connect for Ethereum_ Docker Compose demo](#_splunk-connect-for-ethereum_-docker-compose-demo)
 - [Splunk Enterprise Docker container](#try-splunk-enterprise-as-docker-container) _(comes with a trial license)_